 With such a low risk, outpatient stem cell procedures offer a tremendous upside.
-Make your appointment at Integrated Pain Consultants today!
+Make your appointment at R3 Stem Cell today!

-Amniotic stem cell therapy for joint and soft tissue conditions is showing a ton of promise for indviduals who suffer from tendonitis, arthritis and ligament injuries.
-Since the amniotic derived stem cell material is not derived from embryonic stem cells or fetal tissue, there are no ethical issues with the treatment.
+Autologous Adipose stem cell therapy for joint and soft tissue conditions is showing effectiveness for individuals who suffer from tendonitis, arthritis and ligament injuries.
+Since the autologous stem cell material is not derived from embryonic stem cells or fetal tissue, there are no ethical issues with the treatment.
 In fact, the adipose tissue is derived from you, so it also serves as a bit of a liposuction too!

 The autologous adipose stem cell procedure starts with a harvesting of adipose tissue from you, either from the buttock or abdomen area.
 Once the adipose tissue is immediately processed, the procedure then consists of an injection directly into the painful area.
 The therapy has the potential to actually alter the course of the condition and not simply mask the pain.
 This therapy has significant potential for those in pain, and could actually repair structural problems while treating pain and inflammation simultaneously.

 1) A very high concentration of stem cells